pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 ```

 These cases will raise a warning ``ChainedAssignmentError``, because they can never
-accomplished what the user intended.
+accomplish what the user intended.
 There will be false-positive cases when these
 operations are triggered from Cython, because Cython uses a different reference counting
 mechanism.
 These cases should be rare, since calling pandas code from Cython does not
 have any performance benefits.